Gigadrive/google-drive-upload-cli/README.md

 optional arguments:
   -h, --help              show this help message and exit

   -v, --verbose           Prints debug information.

-  -f,               Forces the first-time setup, even if credentials already --force-setup     exist.
+  -f, --force-setup       Forces the first-time setup, even if credentials
+                          already exist.

-  -r,               Forces the Google API access token to be refreshed.
+  -r, --refresh-token     Forces the Google API access token to be refreshed.

-  --refresh-token
+  -m MIME_TYPE,           The mime type of the file to upload.
+If not --mime-type MIME_TYPE   specified, the mime type will be guessed based on
+                          the file's name.

 positional arguments:
   SOURCE                  Path to the local file that should be uploaded.

   DEST                    The path of the destination folder on Google Drive.
-Use
-                    "." to upload into the root folder.
+                          Use "." to upload into the root folder.

 (C) 2021 Gigadrive UG, Mehdi Baaboura - Published under the MIT License